Swift News: Web vs In-App Purchase, Liquid Glass, Micro-Interactions, AsyncStream, Dynamic Type, and more

 Read more from Sean Allen

-February 13th, 2026 I recently launched a small menu bar app that cleans up all the storage that Xcode builds up over time.
+March 28th, 2026 I recently launched a small menu bar app that cleans up all the storage that Xcode builds up over time.
 I'd love for you to check it out and let me know what you think.
 More details at the bottom of this email.
 Swift News - Video Version - Get my thoughts on the articles below.
-Xcode 26.3 includes agentic coding With the release of Xcode 26.3 (Currently a Release Candidate and not official yet), you can now use Claude Agent and OpenAI's Codex directly in Xcode.
-The best...
+App Store Connect CLI The App Store Connect CLI by Rudrank Riyam allows you to avoid using the website and do everything from the command line.
+But the bigger win is that AI agents can now use it for...